DPC Agency Information Guide

 Although an access application may be made for all other government information held by the department, the department will not release information if there is an overriding public interest against the disclosure of the information.

 Some of the particular information that the department cannot release in response to an access application includes:

-- Cabinet information (as defined in item 2 of Schedule 1 of the GIPA Act);
+- Cabinet information (as defined in item 2 of Schedule 1 to the GIPA Act);

-- Executive Council information (as defined in item 3 of Schedule 1 of the GIPA Act);
+- Executive Council information (as defined in item 3 of Schedule 1 to the GIPA Act);

-- Documents that are subject to Parliamentary privilege, such as draft answers to Questions on Notice (item 4 of Schedule 1 of the GIPA Act); and
+- Documents that are subject to Parliamentary privilege, such as draft answers to Questions on Notice (item 4 of Schedule 1 to the GIPA Act); and

-- The Register of Pecuniary Interests, kept under the Ministerial Code of Conduct (item 11 of Schedule 1 of the GIPA Act).
+- The Register of Pecuniary Interests, kept under the Ministerial Code of Conduct (item 11 of Schedule 1 to the GIPA Act).

 Otherwise, the department will release information in response to a valid access application unless there is an overriding public interest against disclosure.

 Members of the public may participate in the development of NSW Government policy by engaging with public consultation hosted on the Have Your Say community engagement portal.

 The department supports the NSW Premier, who can be contacted via the Premier’s contact form.